wlswotmd/gef/FAQ.md

 There are no plans.

 ## Are there any plans to support more architectures with qemu-user?
-Yes, however, it is becoming difficult to find new support targets.
+Yes.
+However, it is becoming difficult to find new support targets.
 This is because three things are required:

 1. toolchain